IRDG2OI/seatizen-to-zenodo/README.md

 You can leave the brackets empty if you don't want to use any model.

 - **sessions_path** <br/>
 This path must be provided.
-It's the list of sessions, it can be either the path to a single directory that contains every sessions: <br/>
+It's the list of sessions, it can be either the path to a single directory which contains all sessions: <br/>
 (ex: ***'/my/path/to/my_sessions/'*** or a list of sessions paths:
 ***['/my/path/to/session1', '/my/path/to/session2']***)